molovol/MoloVol/README.md

 - Any C++ compiler
 - [wxWidgets 3.1.5](https://www.wxwidgets.org)

-### MoloVol Web
+### MoloVol Web 🕸️

 Instead of using the desktop front-end, you can also use a web interface.
-MoloVol server provides a REST-API with a web front-end wrapping the molovol CLI interface.
+MoloVol server provides a REST-API with a web front-end wrapping the MoloVol CLI interface.
 To launch, first change the FLASK_APP environment variable by executing the command `export FLASK_APP=./webserver/app.py` from the project's root directory.
 Then execute `flask run`.
 For hosting on a web server check out the next section.

-### Containerized application
+### 🐳 Containerized application

 Instead of compiling or running the binaries you can also use a containerized version (using e.g. docker or podman) to access the CLI or web interface.